AhmadAnonymous/Facebook-Graph-Search/README.md

   + The first three parts are the same as the first example
   + The fourth part is **/stories-liked/** which is the graph search operator for posts I liked

-  + The fifth part is **/2016/mar/16/date-3/** which is today's date **"16 march 2016"** written in the format of **"/Year/First Three letter of month/Day/date-3/"** followed by **/date-3/** to tell facebook that you want content from that specific day
+  + The fifth part is **/2016/mar/16/date-3/** which is today's date **"16 march 2016"** written in the format of **"/Year/First Three letters of month/Day/date-3/"** followed by **/date-3/** to tell facebook that you want content from that specific day
-   + Alternatively you can use **/date-2/** format which is **"/Year/First Three letter of month/date-2/"** to find content from that specific month in which case the search url would be https://www.facebook.com/search/100005052378257/stories-liked/2016/mar/date-2/stories/intersect
+   + Alternatively you can use **/date-2/** format which is **"/Year/First Three letters of month/date-2/"** to find content from that specific month in which case the search url would be https://www.facebook.com/search/100005052378257/stories-liked/2016/mar/date-2/stories/intersect
     + Also you can use **/date/** format which is **"/Year/date/"** to find content from that specific year in which case the search url would be https://www.facebook.com/search/100005052378257/stories-liked/2016/date/stories/intersect